islam-education/islam-education/docs/basic-knowledge/haram.md

 In Islam, only Allah has the authority to declare something haram.

-> “Do not falsely declare with your tongues, “This is lawful, and that is unlawful,” ˹only˺ fabricating lies against Allah.
+> “Do not falsely declare with your tongues, “This is lawful, and that is unlawful,” (only) fabricating lies against Allah.
 Indeed, those who fabricate lies against Allah will never succeed.”
 > — Qur'an 16:116

 Muslims rely on two primary sources: